 Corporate lawyers are tasked with safeguarding the legality of commercial transactions, representing corporations and advising corporate employees on their legal duties and responsibilities.
 Because corporate law covers a broad range of topics, corporate lawyers often specialize in one or more areas.
 These areas include tax law, bankruptcy, intellectual property, zoning or securities.
 Most corporate lawyers work for a corporation, but some are self-employed or work for a law firm.
 Some law school graduates become educators, investment bankers or leaders of non-profit organizations.

-In 2014, the U.S. Bureau of Labor Statistics predicted jobs for lawyers would grow 6% through 2024, with the most salaried positions for lawyers concentrated in areas such as corporate law.
+In 2014, the U.S. Bureau of Labor Statistics predicted jobs for lawyers would grow as fast as thme national average through 2028, with the most salaried positions for lawyers concentrated in areas such as cable and other subscription programming.
 However, competition for jobs is expected to be fierce because law schools continue to turn out high numbers of graduates.
 The best employment opportunities and highest salaries are typically awarded to those with above-average academic records from prestigious law schools.
-In 2015, most lawyers earned an average salary of $115,820, with the highest salaries typically going to lawyers with 20 or more years of experience, or those who had been made partners in law firms.
+In May 2018, the BLS reported that professionals in the 90th percentile or higher earned $182,490 or more per year, whereas the bottom 10th percentile earned $58,220 or less per year.

 Understanding the commitment and educational background required to have a career in corporate law is a good first step in determining if this is the right path for you.
 Choosing an area of specialization is also very important when studying for a career in corporate law.